noahehall/blockchain/ethereum/ethereum.md

 - destroy
   - important to self-destruct the contract so no one can call functions on it anymore
   - contrats also tend to have ether in it, so keeping a contract around (instead of self destructing) puts those funds at risk

+### Introduction

+- accounts: either Contract Accounts or Externally owned Accounts
+- ether (ETH) cryptocurrency, generally denominated in Wei
+- receiving funds
+  - any contract function with the `payable` keyword can receive funds, i.e. can be paid
+    - the `msg.value` indicates the amount of `wei` received
+  - a contract with a fallback function is a generic way to receive funds
+    - fallback functions have no name, and only one can exist per contract
+    - funds sent from a contract to a fallback function in another contract have a low gas stipend of 2300
+  - funds received by a contract persist to the Contract Account
+    - received funds must be transferred to an Externally Owned Account via code or used up by the contracts code to pay gas costs, else they remain forever in the Contract Account
+- sending funds
+  - general methods to transfer funds to an EOA
+    - `address.transfer()` throws on error, gas stipend of 2300
+    - `address.send()` returns false on error, gas stipend of 2300
+    - `address.call.value()` is unsafe, as it can use ALL of the available gas
+  - best practices
+    - always use a pull and not a push when sending funds
+      - you credit the account in the contract, but dont send it
+      - when the EOA wants their funds, they can request (i.e. pull) it by calling some fn you provide
+    - when determining who is requesting funds use `msg.sender` and not `tx.origin`
+      - msg.sender returns the direct address of the account that invoked the function
+      - if msg.sender == tx.origin that indicates its a Contract Account, and not an EOA
+      - if tx.origin exists that means your fn is being called by another contract, or via some chain of contracts
+  - Gotchas
+    - possibility of funds being frozen if sending funds from within a loop and you hit gas limits

 ## blockchain framework